 95+% of people have arches that drop to varying degrees when applying load to the pedals.
 For most the degree of arch drop is not a lot and is equivalent to 1 degree of deviation from optimal plane for the knee during the pedal down stroke.
 For a minority it can be 2 degrees and for a small minority, 3 degrees.
 A lot of ‘problem children’ find their way here and I have seen up to 7 degrees.
 Knees are more or less a hinge joint and don’t like lateral or rotational loads.
 If the arch drops during the power part of the pedal stroke then the knee potentially moves towards the centre line of the bike, the ‘effective’ length of the leg is shortened by the vertical distance that the arch drops and far, far too often, asymmetric patterns of compensation arise to work around this challenge to the riders position.
 A small lateral or rotational load on the knee caused by a slightly dropping arch may not cause an injury problem for a cyclist only riding for two hours a week (approximately 10.200 extension / flexion cycles of the knee, assuming average cadence of 85 rpm) but can loom as a large problem if the rider is riding , say 20 hours (approximately 102,000 extension / flexion cycles of the knee ) per week.

 Another reason to use arch support (and other methods of correction) in cycling shoes is this.
 Pedaling a bike requires a precise and complex sequence of muscles firing in an appropriate order.
-Despite what you might think, this process is not performed by the brain but by the CPG (Central Pattern Generator) a bundle of neurons in the lumbar spine.
-The brain oversees the task but it is the CPG that performs the basic extensor on / flexor off and flexor on / extensor off firing sequence of the muscles of the legs.
-The CPG responds to force feedback from the feet, making it likely that the greater the clarity of proprioceptive feedback from the feet, the better the chance that the CPG can dictate an optimal muscle firing sequence.
+Despite what you might think, this process is not performed by the cerebellum but by the CPG (Central Pattern Generator) a bundle of neurons in the lumbar spine.
+The cerebellum oversees the task but it is the CPG that performs the basic extensor on / flexor off and flexor on / extensor off firing sequence of the muscles of the legs.
+The CPG responds to force feedback, from the feet, of which arch tension is a major component, making it likely that the greater the clarity of proprioceptive feedback from the feet, the better the chance that the CPG can dictate an optimal muscle firing sequence.

 Once arch support is introduced and used for a period, further adaptation to its use can occur in some riders.
 What this means is that if an arch support option feels like the desirable Level 2 when standing, but over time begins to feel that it has diminished to Level 1 on one or both feet, then it is advisable to experiment with a higher option.